Competitor Keyword Targeting in Google Ads

 Ahrefs

 Each one gives you a different perspective.
-The goal is to figure out what your competitors are doing, what’s working for them, and where you can step in and do it better.
+The goal is to figure out what your competitors are bidding on, what messaging they’re using, and which keyword opportunities are worth testing.

 7 Best Practices for Targeting Competitor Keywords